clgtIO/autobundle/autobundle-bundles/injection-js/2.4.0/README.md

-This packaged is the bundle generated from injection-js
+This package is the bundle generated from injection-js